Kiran-G1/SwarmX/README.md

 What comes to mind is good old **CORBA** and **RMI**.
 These used to be popular in the old days.
 Yes, agents are not a new idea. *Déjà vu!*

-For this implementation, we use a modern, lightweight, resource-efficient, and highly scalable alternative:
+For this below implementation, we use a modern, lightweight, resource-efficient, and highly scalable alternative:
-👉 **[Vert.x](https://vertx.io/)** — a framework that comes with an internal messaging platform.
+**[Vert.x](https://vertx.io/)** a framework that comes with an internal messaging platform.

 We deployed **3 virtual machines in Azure**, intentionally placed in different regions.